greenstick/bmi565-research-project/README.md

-	diffExpressedDataPath 	: (Str) 	- Path to file containing data on differentially expressed gene probes universeDataPath	    : (Str) 	- Path to file containing data on all gene probes upathwaysDataPath	    : (Str) 	- Path to file containing data on KEGG pathways evidenceLevels          : (List)    - Strings representing levels of evidence to use in query, acceptable values include: known, reviewed, validated, providional, predicted, inferred
+	diffExpressedDataPath 	: (Str) 	- Path to file containing data on differentially expressed gene probes universeDataPath	    : (Str) 	- Path to file containing data on all gene probes upathwaysDataPath	    : (Str) 	- Path to file containing data on KEGG pathways evidenceLevels          : (List)    - Strings representing levels of evidence to use in query, acceptable values include: known, reviewed, validated, provisional, predicted, inferred

 Default Settings of config.json: